How to move to the Netherlands

 • The Netherlands also offers a startup visa for innovative businesses, which requires you to work with an approved facilitator during your first year.

-If necessary, the IND allows you to switch visas without leaving the country, as long as you apply before your current permit expires.
+For many permit types (work, study, self-employment), the IND allows you to switch visas without leaving the country, as long as you apply before your current permit expires — though not all combinations qualify.

-Each visa follows its own application process, so it’s best to rely on official Dutch consular websites for current details
+Each visa follows its own application process, so rely on official Dutch consular websites for current details.

 Preparing for your move to the Netherlands